detailnet/denner-public-api-spec/README.md

 To build the specification we're using [swagger-codegen](https://github.com/swagger-api/swagger-codegen).

 #### Using Ubuntu on WSL2

+@todo This procedure has to be fixed, the swagger-codgen should run in a dedicated Docker container,
+      and the update of docs should be done with a simple `lando build` call on CLI.

 Run the following commands to install swagger-codgen and it's dependencies in a separate directory:

         cd ..